The Count to Shabuot ~ A Fresh Look

 Leviticus 23:15, 16, and 21

 For generations, the Count to Shabuot, also known as the Feast of Weeks or Pentecost, has been understood through two dominant traditions.
-Within the Christian framework, it is widely taught as a simple count of fifty consecutive days, measured upon the continuous cycle of the modern Roman calendar.
-In contrast, Rabbinical Judaism preserves a lunar-based reckoning, yet still maintains a full fifty-day count beginning from the day of the Wave Sheaf Offering, ultimately fixing the feast upon a predetermined date of the 6th day of the Third Lunar Month counted from the dark conjunction lunar phase, within their established system.
+Within the Christian framework, it is widely taught as a simple count of fifty consecutive days, measured with the continuous weekly cycle of the modern Roman calendar.
+But in ignoring the moon as a factor, where will their count begin?
+In contrast, Rabbinical Judaism maintains a partially lunar-based reckoning, yet continues to rely upon the modern continuous weekly cycle, counting seven weeks that include both their conjunction New Moon Days and the transitional thirtieth day into that sequence.
+Consequently, the Feast is fixed to a predetermined date, the sixth day of the third lunar month, derived from a continuous count that includes all days without distinction: work days, Sabbaths, New Moon Days, and transitional days.

 Yet when the Hebrew text of Scripture is examined carefully, word by word, line upon line, an entirely different pattern begins to emerge.